Crimean offensive: Evacuation of Crimea

-The evacuation of the Crimea in April–May 1944, under the code name Operation 60,000 after the estimated number of Romanian soldiers in Crimea (around 62,000-65,000), was the most complex and extensive operation of the Romanian Navy during the Second World War.
+The evacuation of Crimea in April–May 1944, under the code name Operation 60,000 after the estimated number of Romanian soldiers in Crimea (around 62,000-65,000), was the most complex and extensive operation of the Romanian Navy during the Second World War.
 From 15 April to 14 May, numerous German and Romanian warships escorted many convoys between Constanța and Sevastopol.
 The scale and importance of the operation can be attested by the usage in combat of all four Romanian destroyers, the largest Axis warships in the Black Sea.
 The last phase of the evacuation (10–14 May) saw the fiercest combat, as Axis ships transported, under constant attacks from Soviet aircraft and shore artillery, over 30,000 troops.
 Of these, 18,000 were transported by Romanian ships.
 On 11 May, the German tanker Friederike was torpedoed and heavily damaged by Soviet submarine L-4, preventing her participation.

 In total, Romanian and German convoys evacuated over 113,000 Axis troops from the Crimea, most of them (over 63,000) during the first phase of the evacuation (15–25 April).
 No Romanian Navy warships were lost during the evacuation, however the destroyer Regele Ferdinand came close to being sunk.
 She was struck by a large aerial bomb, which fell in her fuel tanks, but failed to detonate.
 The bomb was extracted several days after the end of the operation.
 Two naval actions involving the Romanian Navy took place during the second phase of the evacuation (25 April–10 May), near Sevastopol.
 On 18 April, the Soviet Leninets-class submarine L-6 was twice attacked with depth charges and damaged by the Romanian gunboat Ghiculescu, numerous bubbles emerged from the depths after each attack, before being finished off by the German submarine hunter UJ-104.